python/cpython/Doc/library/ctypes.rst

    It is possible to assign a callable Python object that is not a ctypes type, in this case the function is assumed to return a C ``int``, and the callable will be called with this integer, allowing to do further processing or error checking.
-Using this is deprecated, for more flexible postprocessing or error checking use a ctypes data type as :attr:`restype` and assign a callable to the :attr:`errcheck` attribute.
+Using this is deprecated, for more flexible post processing or error checking use a ctypes data type as :attr:`restype` and assign a callable to the :attr:`errcheck` attribute.